 If you didn’t qualify for the first stimulus check, you might be able to in 2021.
 The value of each check comes from calculating previous years of tax returns.
 So, your earlier tax returns can be re-evaluated based on 2020 income, which our tax software can calculate.

-Additionally, if you are a non-filer and usually don’t need to file a tax return, the IRS closed their Non-Filer portal last November.
+Additionally, if you are a non-filer and usually don’t need to file a tax return, the IRS closed its Non-Filer portal last November.
 This means, to receive future stimulus checks, you’ll need to file a tax return, which you can do easily through us.